slobodin/software-renderer/README.md

 * Lighting (ambient, directional and point).
 * Constant, wireframe, flat and gouraud shading.
 * Simple material support.
+* Z buffer.
 * Mathematical operations with scene nodes like scaling, translating and rotation.
 * Affine texture mapping.
 * Customizable camera.
 * Configuration files (you can tune lights (intensity, position, etc) or add objects, that will appear in a scene).
    Also you can setup position of objects through the scene config file.

-**TODO**: perspective texture mapping, z buffer and animation.
+**TODO**: perspective texture mapping, animation.
 Also, renderer needs a lot of optimizations.

 Usage
 =====